PromyLOPh/guix-hpc-website/drafts/activity-report-2019.md

 TODO: List other key packages such as FeNICS?

-In HPC environments typically an underlying Linux distribution is used such as Red Hat, Debian or Ubuntu.
+In HPC environments typically an underlying GNU/Linux distribution is used such as Red Hat, Debian or Ubuntu.
 In addition user land build systems are used such as Conda which has the downside of not being reproducible because the bootstrap normally depends on the underlying distribution.
 Guix, however, has support for a reproducible Conda bootstrap.
-This means that HPC managers can support distro software installs (e.g., through apt-get), but in addition users get empowered to install software themselves using thousands of GNU Guix supported packages (and extra through Guix channels, see below) and thousands of Conda packages.
-In practise, as system administrators, we find we hardly ever have to build packages from source again and system administrators hardly get bothered by their (scientific) users.
+This means that HPC managers can support distro software installs (e.g., through `apt-get`), but in addition users get empowered to install software themselves using thousands of GNU Guix supported packages (and extra through Guix channels, see below) and thousands of Conda packages.
+In practice, as system administrators, we find we hardly ever have to build packages from source again and system administrators hardly get bothered by their (scientific) users.